ajrf/GetDataProject/CodeBook.md

 of each file.

  2. load and merge the "train" and "test" feature observations from the parsed data files obtained in the previous step, while adding the activity and subject labels (loaded separately).
-For details see the README file or the script.
+For details see the README.md file or the script.

  3. with the loaded data, identify the features that pertain to mean and standard-deviation quantities